Lilly Ledbetter, Equal Pay Advocate

-Lilly Ledbetter worked as an area manager at Goodyear plant in Gadsden, Alabama for nineteen years.
-Her crusade to remedy the gender-based pay discrimination that she suffered during that time received national attention, and her activism led to the passage of the Lilly Ledbetter Fair Pay Act in 2009.
+Ledbetter shares the story of her battle to achieve equal pay for women nationwide.
+Her crusade to remedy the gender-based pay discrimination that she suffered received national attention and her activism led to the passage of the Lilly Ledbetter Fair Pay Act in 2009.

 LILLY LEDBETTER: It was so embarrassing to me to have to go in and sound like a whiner, a complainer, and to say, "They don't treat me fair."

 Working for Goodyear, the management job was an excellent job for a woman.
 It was hard.
 It was dirty.
 But it was still a good manager's job.
 In '96, I was given the top performance award based on my record.

 And when I looked and saw how much those men were making, it was so devastating.
 So humiliating.
 I don't think I've ever had a lower feeling in my whole life.
 So I put the note in my pocket, and I continued on my shift.
 And about halfway through the night, it hit me.
 All of my retirements, all of my savings, everything that I had tried to do for the future was short-changed.
 So we ended up in federal court in January of 2003.